 PR Firm Ketchum Says “Lapse in Judgement” Done with “Highest Integrity”

 Here's public relations agency Ketchum's apology statement, released selectively to journalists.

 It is not posted on Ketchum or Omni Group's website, and was not cleared on any of the wire services.

 It has been kept far away from Google's spiders for fear of being indexed and made searchable forever more.

-Google SERPs is the front pages news of tomorrow.
-An even if they aren't skilled in SEO, they know the importance of keeping this off the digital record.
+Google SERPs are the front-page news of tomorrow.
+Even if they aren't skilled in SEO, they know the importance of keeping this off the digital record.

 PR Week has this posted on their website but their site is not RSS-enabled, so it's unlikely Google News will index either.